Particular/docs.particular.net/samples/scheduling/hangfire/sample.md

 ### Configure and start the scheduler

-The endpoint is started and the `IEndpointInstance` is stored in the static endpoint helper.
+The endpoint is started, and the `IEndpointInstance` is stored in the static endpoint helper.

 This sample uses in-memory storage for the jobs.
-Production scenarios should use more robust alternatives: SqlServer, Msmq or Redis.
+Production scenarios should use more robust alternatives: SqlServer, MSMQ or Redis.

 Hangfire calls their scheduler a [BackgroundJobServer](https://docs.hangfire.io/en/latest/background-processing/processing-background-jobs.html).
 It is started automatically when an instance of the `BackgroundJobServer` class is instantiated.